Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

-Please note that this article provides a practical guide on best practices for using yeast, specifically dry yeast.
-For more information on yeast in general and the differences between fresh and dry yeast, please refer to the following article: A Complete Guide to Baker’s Yeast for Pizza Dough: Types, Characteristics, Differences, and More.
+Note that this article provides a practical guide on best practices for using yeast, specifically dry yeast.
+For more information on yeast in general and the differences between fresh and dry yeast, see A Complete Guide to Baker’s Yeast for Pizza Dough: Types, Characteristics, Differences, and More.

-Before discussing the proper usage of dry yeast (both active and instant), it is important to understand how rehydration affects yeast activity, fermentation, and dough properties.
+Before discussing the proper use of dry yeast (both active and instant), it’s important to first understand the concept of cell rehydration in dry yeast – a process that directly impacts yeast activity, fermentation, and the overall properties of the dough.

 During the drying process, dry yeast’s cell membrane becomes more porous, allowing substances to pass in and out more easily.
 When rehydrated with water, the membrane absorbs moisture and returns to its original state, but it is not fully functional at this stage.
 As a result, some essential components leak into the dough: